When snow is deep, attaching ribbons will help you to not lose your disc.

 Split End of Ribbon 1/2 Inch

 Spilt end of wrapping ribbon, about a 1/2 inch.
 If you don’t split ribbon, stress can more easily tear tape; see “fail” image below with orange disc and torn tape.

 Cut Square Piece Of Tape, Then Cut Slit In Center

-Cut a roughly square piece of Duck tape or Gorilla tape.
+Cut a roughly square piece of tape.
 Using a box cutter, exact knife or razor knife, cut a 1/4 inch slit in the center of the tape.